Blogger

 A: Well, here are some that I like:

 -Bethany’s Blog: Because it’s not a typical blogger name, it’s more fun to type in.
-It also has meaning because “beth” means “beautiful” in Hebrew, so the name itself stands for something pretty.
+It also has meaning because “beth” means “beautiful” in Hebrew, so the name stands for something pretty.

 -Blogging for Dummies: This is the name of a book, but it also stands for something.
 The word “dummies” is a reference to an old-fashioned dictionary.